 Unlike those facing displacement all of a sudden suffer miserably comparatively than those who have gradually shifted to a new place with proper resources beforehand.
 Black et al. (2011) supports the view that migration is seen as a way to improvise income source and build resilience for many to outdo natural hazard shocks (Black et al., 2011).
 Although it does not fully support our study findings, it is partially true for those IDP’s who choose migration as safety option even before losing homelands and started settling into new place progressively and found better employability too.

 Regarding perception about ‘Motivation for permanent settlement’, our survey data explores that higher education level and employability play great influencing factors among participants, when asked about their ultimate faith level in permanent settling down at current places.
 Around 66 participants showed high level of ‘Faith’ for settling down permanently out of which male participants are highest in numbers in contrast to female.
 58.34% employed male participants responded positive whereas comparatively ‘Low Faith’ level was identified among female participants.
 And factors like low-income source, social exclusion, lower educations levels were identified as primary reasons behind their ‘Low Faith’ which were identified during interviews.
 Thus, it gave us a new insight of the picture differing from previous research results.
+Author pagination

 7. Conclusion

 In this article, the researchers evaluated the challenges of cultural shock of river erosion affected IDP;, when they had to migrate.
 Another key focus of this research was to examine the major influential factors when they try to integrate in a new community.
 By incorporating the ‘Cultural shock’ concept of Oberg and the ‘Social integration model’ of Fedorenko, the researchers came to the conclusion that migrated people at Tepakhola and Ambikapur of the 'Ishan Gopalpur Union face major challenges on various levels of socioeconomic, cultural, political, and psychological contexts.
 A high percentage of IDPs feel insecure in terms of their present employability, housing condition, and savings, along with remaining disconnected from local community engagement after settling down in a new area.
 Drawing from on-field empirical data, it has been observed that the lack of a comprehensive policy framework at the governmental level inaddressingthe internal migration issue in Bangladesh is driving climate change-affected people to live in mercy of nature, without protection and propelling them into an uncertain future.
 As 70% of climate induced-displaced people have experienced displacement more than once, Bangladesh needs to develop policies holistically dedicated to protecting migratory people at local levels as well as fix a budget to fit the crisis of loss and damage.
 It is important to note that across each of the areas studiedfor this study paper under Faridpur Sador Upazila, there was no huge difference in result counted in four sectors of social integration because of geographical location or environmental exposure.
 The findings of this study can facilitate our national policy makers while drafting framework and programmes addressing riverbank erosion-affected people’s sufferings in future.
 A more holistic and inclusive framework is prerequisite if the vulnerability level of those IDPs needs to be minimized by ensuring standard livelihood and social protection across Bangladesh.
+The conclusion does not contain an opening

 8. References